ARMmbed/mbed-os/TESTS/network/wifi/README.md

 Running tests
 -------------

-Bear in mind that RAAS user and password have to be set in the shell to access it.
+The RAAS user and password have to be set in the shell to access it:

 ```.sh
 mbedgt -g <target>:raas_client:ruka.mbedcloudtesting.com:8000 -n mbed-os-tests-network-wifi -V -v